vim/vim/src/testdir/README.txt

 command comment).

 The numbered tests are older, we have switched to named tests.
+And the newest way of testing is to use assert functions, see test_assert.vim for an example.

 To add a new test:
 1) Create test_<subject>.in and test_<subject>.ok files.